zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       }
 ```

-Note that ``State`` is not included in the JSON as its value is the default value.
+Note that `State` is not included in the JSON as its value is the default value.

-This Get Window Values request uses the continuation token from the previous
+This request uses the continuation token from the previous
 page to request the next page of stored events:

       GET api/v1-preview/Tenants/{tenantId}}/Namespaces/{namespaceId}/Streams/Simple/Data